Why some employee forums fail (and how to change that)

 They feel duped when there is a forum that they see their line managers not taking seriously, when their representatives complain about having no power and not being listened to.
 That feeling of being duped escalates if they see their HR team or senior management team not taking the committee seriously.

-Action – Communicate with your HR team, your leadership team and management team too so that everyone understands and values the work your representatives do.
-If you don’t have understanding and alignment about purpose and value of the committee across the organisation, you have probably failed at the first hurdle”
+Action – Communicate with your HR team, your leadership team and management team too, so that everyone understands and values the work your representatives do.
+If you don’t have understanding and alignment about the purpose and value of the committee across the organisation, you have probably failed at the first hurdle”.

 A professional approach for a professional role